(30 ILCS 605/7.1)

 property for sale to the public the Administrator shall give notice in

-writing of the existence and fair market value of the surplus real
+writing of the existence of the surplus real

-property to the governing bodies of the county and of all cities,
+property to each State agency and to the governing bodies of the county and of all cities,

 villages and incorporated towns in the county in which such real

 property is located.
 Any such State agency or governing body may notify the Administrator of its interest in acquiring the surplus real property within a notice period set by the Administrator of at least 30 days.
 If any State agency notifies the Administrator of its interest in acquiring the surplus property, the Administrator may deny any such requests by such agency if the Administrator determines that it is more advantageous to the State to dispose of the surplus real property to a governing body or the public.
 If a governing body notifies the Administrator of its interest in acquiring the property, then the Administrator shall wait a minimum of 30 additional days during which the Administrator may engage in negotiations with such governing body for the sale of the surplus real property.
 After the notice period set by the Administrator of at least 30 days has passed, the